What is Supply Chain?

 Extended Integration

-The extended integration strategy involves collaborating with suppliers on some stages of the supply chain.
+The extended integration strategy involves collaborating with suppliers on certain stages of the supply chain.
 This strategy can increase cooperation and reduce costs.

 Global Supply Chain Management